 And that is why many killer diseases are now largely controlled or prevented by vaccination.

 However, there is a downside.
-Cat vaccinations are not perfect.
-No vaccinations are perfect.
+Vaccinations are not perfect.
 You are probably worried about side effects, and we’ll talk about those.

 But first, let’s look at what happens if you do decide to vaccinate your cat